sass/sass/doc-src/HAML_CHANGELOG.md

 ## [2.2.12](http://github.com/nex3/haml/commit/2.2.12)

-There were no changes made to Sass between versions 2.2.11 and 2.2.12.
+There were no changes made to Haml between versions 2.2.11 and 2.2.12.

 ## [2.2.11](http://github.com/nex3/haml/commit/2.2.11)